DHTMLX/docs-suite/docs/tree/initialization_of_dhtmlxtree.md

 <link rel="stylesheet" href="../../codebase/tree.css">
 ~~~

-**If you use dhtmlxTree as a part of the Suite package**, you need to include JS/CSS files of the dhtmlxSuite library:
+**If you use DHTMLX Tree as a part of the Suite package**, you need to include JS/CSS files of the dhtmlxSuite library:

 - suite.js
 - suite.css